All Episodes

 That was personal.

-That we just we just could not believe that somebody of that failing character, that compelling inability to tell the truth, had actually become president.
+We just could not believe that somebody of that failing character, that compelling inability to tell the truth, had actually become president.

 But we lived with it and we did our best to impeach him.

-Uh just jabbing you people on the left.
+Just jabbing you people on the left.

 But with Bush, it's different.

-I actually think I actually think that the reason that journalists, the drive-by media and the Democrats, have such a personal distaste for Bush is I don't think they think him legitimate.
+I actually think, I actually think that the reason that journalists, the drive-by media and the Democrats, have such a personal distaste for Bush is I don't think they think him legitimate.

 I don't think they consider him legitimate because he's a Republican and a conservative.